vmware-archive/vmware-cloud-director-ui-components/README.md

 Publishing happens through the CI/CD pipeline.
 See [package.json](.github/workflows/ci-cd.yml)

+### Steps for publishing an @next release:

+-   Update version number in projects/<lib-name>/package.json
+-   Push the changes to a remote topic branch and create a pull request into vmware/vmware-cloud-director-ui-components/master
+-   Upon approval of the PR, merge that PR into master

+Following the above steps makes the CI-CD pipeline to execute publishing job to npm with @next tag(npm publish --tag next)

+### Steps for publishing an @latest release:

+-   Update version number in projects/<lib-name>/package.json
+-   Push the changes to a remote topic branch and create a pull request into vmware/vmware-cloud-director-ui-components/master
+-   Upon approval of the PR, Push the changes to remote repo using Git tag using following commands:
+    -   Add a Git tag to the HEAD commit that has to be published as latest: `git tag -fa <lib-name>-v[0-999].[0-999].[0-999]`
+    -   Push to the remote repo(vmware/vmware-cloud-director-ui-components): `git push git@github.com:vmware/vmware-cloud-director-ui-components.git refs/tags/<lib-name>-v[0-999].[0-999].[0-999]`

+Following the above steps makes the CI-CD pipeline to execute publishing job to npm with @latest tag(npm publish)

 ## Angular CLI

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.20.
 We attempt to